tidymodels/tidymodels.org-legacy/content/start/recipes/index.markdown

 #> 3 2013-01-03        15708
 #> 4 2013-01-04        15709
 #> 5 2013-01-05        15710
-#> 6 2013-01-06        15711
+#> # … with 359 more rows
 ```

-It's possible this is a good option for modeling; perhaps the model would benefit from a linear trend between the log-odds of a late arrival and the day number.
+It's possible that the numeric date variable is a good option for modeling; perhaps the model would benefit from a linear trend between the log-odds of a late arrival and the numeric date variable.
 However, it might be better to add model terms _derived_ from the date that have a better potential to be important to the model.
 For example, we could derive the following meaningful features from the single `date` variable:

-* the day of the week using `step_date(..., features = "dow"))`,
+* the day of the week,

-* the month using `step_date(..., features = "month"))`, and
+* the month, and

-* whether or not the date corresponds to a holiday using `step_holiday(...)`.
+* whether or not the date corresponds to a holiday.

-Let's do all three of these by adding three new steps to our recipe:
+Let's do all three of these by adding steps to our recipe: